vibaotram/simulation/README.md

 ## Simulation of high-coverage sequencing data

 HCS data will be used as reference panel and/or ground truth for imputation.
-Simulation steps include the three steps as describe for simulation of LCS data, followed by the following steps:
+Simulation steps include the three steps as described for simulation of LCS data, followed by the following steps:

 4. Variant calling, performed by bcftools mpileup.
 Only biallelic SNPs will be retained.

 5. SNP filtering by bcftools filter.
 Filtering parameters are specified on the config file.

 ## Software requirements
-- Snakemake (>= 8.10.0, recommendation)
+- Snakemake (>= 8.10.0, recommended)
 - Miniconda3/conda
+- Singularity >= 3.0.0

 ## Software included in the pipeline
 - SLiM 4.3